Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ### Pass boolean from one class to another

-The dream "Dream cafe" has many pages and functions that players get to navitage.
-In order to organize these layers of pages and sequence of tasks that players have to complete, I constructed several classes in category of task or the layers of task.
+The game "Dream cafe" has multiple pages and tasks that players have to navigate through and complete.
+In order to organize these layers of pages and sequence of tasks, I organized them in classes.

 ![alt-text](Images/classes.png)